1. START A WORRY JOURNAL

-When you're overwhelmed, you probably have a mind that's FULL of thoughts, worries, concerns, fears, regrets, hopes, and so much more.
+When you're overwhelmed, you probably have a mind that's full of thoughts, worries, concerns, fears, regrets, hopes, and so much more.
 It's beneficial to get all of these thoughts and emotions out of your head, and there is no better way to do that than writing it out.

 Try starting a worry journal specifically for your stress and overwhelming thoughts.
 This is really easy to do and can be used as a place to vent about every single thing you are worried about.
 Think about what is causing you the most stress right now, and write it down.

-Be honest, be detailed or vague, write it however you want.
+Be honest, be detailed, or vague.
+Write it however you want.
 Don’t worry about how long it is, how long it takes you, spelling or grammar, or any other “rules” of writing.
-Just get your worries out in whatever way works best for you, and soon you'll see not just that you had a lot on your mind, but have more clarity about why you have been so stressed and overwhelmed.
+Just get your worries out in whatever way works best for you, and soon you'll see not just that you had a lot on your mind but have more clarity about why you have been so stressed and overwhelmed.

-Another way to relieve the feeling of being overwhelmed is to return to something you started but haven't completed, and finish it.
+Another way to relieve the feeling of being overwhelmed is to return to something you started but haven't completed and finish it.
 This can be anything big or small, whether it's related to your current goals or not.

 Why is this helpful?
-Because it will you give you a feeling of accomplishment.
+Because it will give you a feeling of accomplishment.
 Even a small thing you have been putting off, finishing a coloring page, a craft or little home project you started but didn’t complete, or a big goal, such as an online course or redecorating a room, can all bring you that feeling that you did something worthwhile.
 You worked hard and completed it.
-This can relieve a lot of the stress and overwhelming negative feelings you maybe currently experiencing.
+This can relieve a lot of the stress and overwhelming negative feelings you may be currently experiencing.

-Choosing what's a priority in your life is a crucial part of relaxing when you feel stressed and overwhelmed.
+Choosing a priority in your life is a crucial part of relaxing when you feel stressed and overwhelmed.
 This is true in your personal and professional life.
 A big part of self-care and relieving that feeling of being overwhelmed is knowing when to put yourself first.
 If a project you started or a goal you thought you wanted to achieve doesn’t bring you joy and you don’t remember why you wanted to do it in the first place, let it go.
-This is obviously not a priority in your life, so there is no reason to let be something weighing on you and causing you stress.
+This is obviously not a priority in your life, so there is no reason to let it be something weighing on you and causing you stress.

-Start a new morning routine that is good for both your body and mind, with things like gentle stretching, drinking a glass of water or herbal tea, writing in your journal or planner, meditating or practicing mindfulness.
+Start a new morning routine that is good for both your body and mind, with things like gentle stretching, drinking a glass of water or herbal tea, writing in your journal or planner, meditating, or practicing mindfulness.
 There are no rules for a morning routine as long as it is good for you and helps you feel invigorated and ready to take on the day.